Zanzibarr/Notify/readme.md

 #### STILL ADDING FEATURES

 # Configuration
-Clone this repo into a folder of your choice (the folder must be kept into the system for the app to work).
+Clone this repo into a folder of your choice.
+Once the setup ended, you can uninstall the cloned repo.

 To create your bot and view his token you can use the @BotFather (follow this <a href="https://www.youtube.com/watch?v=aNmRNjME6mE">tutorial</a>); to see your chat id you can use the @RawDataBot (follow this <a href="https://www.youtube.com/watch?v=UPC5Ck1oU6k">tutorial</a>).
 Once you created your bot, start a chat with it (without this step, the application will run, but you won't recieve any message).